function61/eventhorizon-exampleapp-go/docs/live-migration-tutorial.md

 $ docker run --name app_b -d -e "STORE=$STORE" -p 80:8080 fn61/pyramid-exampleapp-go
 ```

-Check that the order counts in server A and B match roughtly - that's how we know
+Check that the order counts in server A and B match roughly (you cannot ever run
+two commands on different servers in exactly the same moment) - that's how we
-we reached realtime:
+know we reached realtime:

 ```
 # on Server A